-In conjunction with this book, I produced a series of free videos that detail most of the new features in Tracktion T6.
+In conjunction with the first edition of this book, I produced a series of free videos that detailed new features in Tracktion T6.
 You can find those on my website BillEdstrom.com4.

 I also produced a full Tracktion video tutorial video series - Tracktion 5 Explained5.
 Many of these videos are available for free on the Tracktion videos page6.